555Chaithanya/Due-Prompt-for-Products/README.md

 # Xpire..
-I developped an Android app using Flutter framework with Dart programming.
+We developped an Android app using Flutter framework with Dart programming.
 This app helps to avoid consumption of Expired medicines.(Currently under Development)